 Images should also be used sparingly – the recommended balance is a 70:30 split between text and images.
 And remember, a graphic that includes text within it still counts as an image!

 We hope this gives you a better understanding of how to improve your sender reputation and the deliverability of your emails.
 If you have any questions or would like some help in putting any of this into action, our dedicated email marketing team are here to help.
-Say hello on 01524 938663, or email email@example.com.
+Say hello by giving us a call, or email [email protected].